List of Neighbours characters introduced in 2022: Corey Smythe-Jones

 Corey Smythe-Jones, played by Laurence Boxhall, made his first appearance on 18 April 2022 in Australia and 28 March 2022 in the UK.
 Boxhall's casting was announced on 21 March 2022 by Jess Lee of Digital Spy.
-Corey is introduced as a potential love interest for Harlow Robinson (Jemma Donnovan).
+Corey is introduced as a potential love interest for Harlow Robinson (Jemma Donovan).
 Corey and Harlow meet during a storyline set and filmed in the UK.
 Corey was initially billed as a "charismatic stranger."
 Following fan theories, Neighbours confirmed that Corey was the show's latest villain, who is attempting to recruit Harlow into The Restoration Order, a cult that Harlow's late mother, Prue Wallace (Denise van Outen), was a member of.
 Daniel Kilkelly of Digital Spy described Corey as acting "cunningly" and having "sinister intentions."

 Corey helps fellow Everleigh Hotel guest Harlow Robinson with her luggage.
 Corey learns she is visiting from Australia and he asks her if she wants to join him for breakfast, but Harlow turns him down as she has to meet someone.
 Corey later meets Harlow at the hotel bar and learns she had a bad day, so he buys her a drink and they swap stories.
 Harlow meets with Corey the following afternoon to discuss her mother's diary, which is of interest to a cult that ruined the relationship between Harlow and her mother.
 Corey suggests Harlow burns the diary, but later apologises for making a radical proposal, however, Harlow thinks that it makes sense.
 When Corey asks if The Order will try to get the diary again, Harlow decides to go through with burning it.
 Corey fetches some matches and suggests they could find another way to keep the diary from The Order, but Harlow tells him that she has saved her favourite pages and then sets the diary on fire.
 Later that day, Corey and Harlow catch up and she tells him that things went well with her aunt.
 Corey asks Harlow whether something romantic might have happened between if she was not returning to Australia so soon.
 Harlow tells him that if circumstance were different, but she has some things to sort out back home first and it would be unfair to start something.
 Corey says that he has enjoyed the last few days with her.